 Small differences of terms, e.g., uncoupled, noncoupled, are easily overlooked and may be erroneously perceived as identical.
 Even with an attempt at rigorous definition, the common use of such terms may remain vague (Table 2).

-OXPHOS state (Fig. 4): OXPHOS state is defined as the respiratory state with kinetically saturating concentrations of O2, respiratory and phosphorylation substrates, and absence of exogenous uncoupler, which provides an estimate of the maximal capacity of OXPHOS in any given pathway control state.
+443 OXPHOS state (Fig. 4):

+The OXPHOS state is defined as the respiratory state kinetically-saturating concentrations of O2, respiratory and phosphorylation substrates, and absence of exogenous uncoupler, which provides an estimate maximal of the respiratory capacity in the